Policy Development

 is seen to be a critical and effective policy tool to ensure producers are responsible for the end-of-life treatment of their products and packaging.

-pose an acute danger in ASEAN as a hotspot for ocean pollution where inadequate waste management systems, compounded by high consumption, allow millions of tonnes of plastic waste to leak annually into rivers and seas
+pose an acute danger to the ASEAN region as a hotspot for ocean pollution where inadequate waste management systems, compounded by high consumption, allow millions of tonnes of plastic waste to leak annually into rivers and seas.

-We gathered insights from various stakeholders (including government, industry, and civil society) on the unique challenges and actionable strategies needed to mitigate plastic pollution in Malaysia.
-The report focuses on identifying and assessing high-risk single-use plastics that are problematic or unnecessary
+We gathered insights from various stakeholders in Malaysia (including government, industry, and civil society) on the unique challenges and actionable strategies needed to mitigate plastic pollution.
+The report focuses on identifying and assessing high-risk SUPs that are problematic and unnecessary.

 World Bank

-The ASEAN region has been facing major problems managing SUPs.
-We partnered with cyclos GmbH in Germany to co-develop a harmonized policy approach report to address problematic, unnessary single-use plastics (SUPs) in the ASEAN region for the World Bank.
+Building on the knowledge gained from studying high-risk SUPs in Malaysia, we partnered with cyclos GmbH in Germany to co-develop a harmonized policy approach to address these SUPs in the ASEAN region for the World Bank.